 $5,100

-Monthly revenue from 340 subscribers at $15/month (real creator example)
+Monthly revenue from 340 subscribers at $15/month (illustrative example)

 Which model should you start with?